 e) The companies that have a business in Europe (especially in the UK and it pertains more to the IT industry) have to rework their strategy.

 What most of the experts agree upon is the effect of BREXIT on the global economy coupled with weakening/depreciating currencies of various countries will make it harder for recovery and in the case of India, thanks to the stability in the fundamentals of domestic economy and huge forex reserves position, the effect of BREXIT can be minimized, but the effect is going to be felt in short term.
 Approach to UPSC GS 3- International economics, trade relations Questions

 - The BREXIT makes the global economic recovery more difficult-Discuss.

 - In the light of recent BREXIT what will be the impact on the Indian economy

 - When elephants fight, grass suffers-discuss the statement in the light of BREXIT

 Consider the Following Statements

 - Britain is a signatory of the Schengen Border free zone (allows easy travel across Europe), over the last few years there has been quite an opposition towards migration into the country from within the EU and its effects on wages and public services especially post 2008 recession.

-- European Parliament is based at Brussels (Belgium), there are 751 members in the parliament, their function is to discuss and vote on all the laws that have been proposed by EC.
+- European Parliament is based in Brussels (Belgium), there are 751 members in the parliament, their function is to discuss and vote on all the laws that have been proposed by EC.

-- The problem with euro as a common currency has also been exposed wherein on one side countries such as Greece and Spain are suffering from high debt, high unemployment, whereas other countries such as Germany are enjoying higher growth.
+- The problem with the Euro as a common currency has also been exposed wherein on one side countries such as Greece and Spain are suffering from high debt, high unemployment, whereas other countries such as Germany are enjoying higher growth.